isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 which yields a large response over the RESTful interface.
 The server receives leases using the paging mechanism described in :ref:`ha-syncing-page-limit`.
-Before the page of leases is fetched, the synchronizing server sends a ``dhcp-disable`` command to disable the DHCP service on the partner server.
+Before the page of leases is fetched, the synchronizing server sends a :isccmd:`dhcp-disable` command to disable the DHCP service on the partner server.
 If the service is already disabled, this command resets the timeout for the DHCP service being disabled, which by default is set to 60 seconds.
 If fetching a single page of leases takes longer than the specified time, the partner server